localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

     handler({}, {})
 ```

-Before debugging it, we first need to create it on LocalStack.
+To start debugging, we first need to create the Lambda function on LocalStack.
 We will deploy the Lambda using a unique S3 bucket indicated by `__local__` as the bucket name.

 The S3 key path should point to the directory of your Lambda function code.
 You can save the above example as a file in a directory of your choice.
 The handler is referenced by the filename of your Lambda function, where the code inside of it is invoked.
-Push the following command to your terminal:
+Copy and paste the following command in your terminal:

 ```sh
 awslocal lambda create-function --function-name my-cool-local-function \